gitnacho/angular/aio/content/guide/creating-libraries.md

 Ivy applications can still consume the View Engine format because the Angular compatibility compiler, or `ngcc`, can convert it to Ivy in the Angular CLI.

 If you've never published a package in npm before, you must create a user account.
-Read more in [Publishing npm Packages](https://docs.npmjs.com/getting-started/publishing-npm-packages).
+Lee más en [Publicación de paquetes `npm`](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ## Consuming partial-Ivy code outside the Angular CLI